ziyao233/ziyao233.github.io/src/linux_boot_protocol.md

 When the kernel is started as a UEFI image, EFIstub is executed first.
-It collects system information which isn't available after exiting UEFI boot services, setups kernel parameters, exits UEFI boot services and transfer control to the real image entry point.
+It collects system information which isn't available after exiting UEFI boot services, setups kernel parameters, exits UEFI boot services and transfers control to the real image entry point.

 It's the best place[4] to learn about parameter passing convention, since